IlyaLab/kramtools/mtm/README.rst

              implicit order) Otherwise they are treated as strings. categorical  Fields are treated as strings regardless of their content. ordinal      Fields are required to contain integral data. continuous   Fields are treated as floats.
-Note that integers are parseable as floats.
+(Of course, integers are always parseable as floats.)
 ===========  ===============================================================

 A default function is also provided by the library that uses the first